 You start on a jeep trail which feels nice and simple...

 ...before finding yourself on terrain like this.
-That’s my friend Rob doing an impression of a mountain goat.
+These are my friends impersonating mountain goats.

 By the time we reached the end, and there were many moments where we thought we were climbing the last peak only to get to the top of it and see 3 others still to go.
 We were all exhausted but especially me as my fitness level was so far below the others.
 But it was great to have a bunch of my best and most supportive friends on the hike to encourage me.
 If there had been someone less fit or able than me I would have spent the whole time worrying about them and feeling guilty as I chose the route.
 We were a group of six and it meant that at times some could power on ahead whilst we took it slower, and vice versa.